How do you make it better? A lot of different factors contribute to the success or failure of your Google Ad campaigns.

-AdWords extensions are just a fancy way of saying, “The stuff that you can change, add, and alter about your AdWords campaigns.”
+Google ad extensions are just a fancy way of saying, “The stuff you can adjust, add, and alter about your Google ad campaigns.”

 That’s why, when you search on Google for something, you often see sponsored results that look different from each other.